Azure/AppService/_posts/2020-11-16-Hosting dotnet five Applications on Azure App Service.md

 ![createappearlyaccess]({{ site.baseurl }}/media/2020/11/net5_2.png)

 Choose this option when creating your application, review your web app configuration and create the .NET 5 web app.
 When your web app is published you are now ready to deploy code to your application through Visual Studio or with continuous deployment via GitHub Actions and Azure DevOps.
-If deploying with Visual Studio using [right-click Publish](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019), you’ll need to create the web app in the portal first using the directions above.
+If deploying with Visual Studio using [right-click Publish](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019), you'll need to create the web app in the portal first using the directions above.
 Full support with Visual Studio will be available by the end of the month.

 ## Deploying via CLI
 Another option to create a Web App with a .NET 5 runtime is through the Azure CLI with the az webapp create and az webapp up commands.
 Before you run these commands,  make sure you are  up to date  on the most recent version of the Azure CLI first.